 Research in treatment for cervical and other cancers

-As one of the world's major cancer research institutions, the Dana-Farber/Brigham and Women's Cancer Center is helping to advance research in gynecological cancers.
+As one of the world's major cancer research institutions, the Dana-Farber Brigham Cancer Center is helping to advance research in gynecological cancers.
 Researchers at the Center are helping to make discoveries about the genes that cause tumors to develop and grow, to develop advanced new therapies and to improve their understanding of ways to prevent cancerous cells from forming.